northbright/Notes/latex/write-a-pdf-book-with-markdown.md

 * Rename the markdown files to make sure the files are sorted by chapter when build them to a PDF

-  The file name can be consist of chapter No and title. e.g.
+  Using chapter No as the prefix of the file name to sort the source files. e.g.
   ```
   01-intro.md